dokryconn/Dokters-Prescription/README.md

 #	The `Dokter’s Prescription` script

-`Dokter’s Prescription.EXE` enables several shortcuts for Windows and spedific programs such as:
+`Dokter’s Prescription.EXE` enables several different shortcuts for Windows and spedific programs such as:

 - **Ableton Live** - 47 custom shortcuts
 - **Spotify** - 7 custom shortcuts